tomgenoni/token-flow-demo/README.md

 ### Tokens Studio setup

-1. Create a GitHub [Personal Access Token](https://github.com/settings/tokens).
-It will be needed in two places.

-2. In Figma, run Tokens Studio and in the Settings tab, find "Sync providers" and click “Add new”.
-Add a GitHub provider and enter the repository information along with the GitHub Personal Access Token.
+1. In Figma, run Tokens Studio and in the Settings tab, find "Sync providers" and click “Add new”.
+Add a GitHub provider and enter the repository information along with the GitHub Personal Access Token you created above.

 ![ts-github](assets/ts-github.png)

 ![ts-github](assets/ts-add.png)

-3. If the settings connect correctly you should see the GitHub options in the bottom left of the Tokens Studio plugin.
+2. If the settings connect correctly you should see the GitHub options in the bottom left of the Tokens Studio plugin.

 ![ts-github](assets/ts-ready.png)

-4. You should now be able to pull changes from the `main` branch with the down arrow icon.
+3. You should now be able to pull changes from the `main` branch with the down arrow icon.

 ### Tokens Studio changes